Check us out on Facebook and YouTube

 Puppy Socialisation and Fear Periods

 Socialisation isn’t just about your dog meeting new dogs.
 It also includes the introduction of new people, objects, novel experiences and other animals.
 The most important thing is that this is done in a controlled manner, and your dog is never forced into an interaction.
 Any new person/pet/object/experience must result in good things (BBQ chicken is usually classed as a good thing by most dogs).
+We want to build optimistic puppies, and the presentation of something new should never be scary.

 Your puppy or dog, needs to be able to deal with some stressors in life (don’t we all), however, they also need to understand, that if in a situation that is uncomfortable for them, that you have their back and will observe and create distance and safety whenever needed.

-Ideally puppies should meet as many new people/pets and have new experiences as possible prior to 12 weeks of age.
-The ideal number is 100 new people before 12 weeks.
-Trust me, that is a lot of people!
-I have done this successfully with both Poco and Humphrey (obtained at 8 weeks).
-This period prior to 12 weeks is known as the critical period for socialisation.
+They say that ideally puppies should meet as many new people/pets and have new experiences as possible prior to 12 weeks of age.
+The ideal number recommended was 100 new people before 12 weeks.
+I was once focused on these number, and made the aim to meet these with both Poco and Humphrey - its hard.

 So the most important period for your dog, is usually their first month in your home.
 It is such a small time frame that shapes an adult dog’s temperament.
 It can literally make or break a puppy and turn your dog into a confident, well-mannered companion or the possibility that your pup may grow up with a greater tendency to be fearful and potentially unfriendly.